ameinias/one-click-hugo-cmss/site/content/_index.md

 image: img/gb_banner.png
 blurb:
   heading: narrative design
-  text: g blekkenhorst has worked as a narrative designer in the independent games
+  text: >+
-    industry, specializing in generative content, atypical narrative, and speculative fiction.
+    g blekkenhorst has worked as a narrative designer in the independent games industry, specializing in generative content, atypical narrative, and speculative fiction.
 They also work as a games educator and multimedia artist focusing on comics.
 In addition to narrative writing and systems design, they can contribute level design including maps and greyboxing, thumbnails, storyboards, UX wireframes and various other skills to aide in game preproduction.
-They specialize in Unity, and have experience working with Twine, Yarn Spinner, Articy Draft, Adventure Creator and Dialogue System and Unreal Engine.
+They specialize in Unity, and have experience working with Twine, Yarn Spinner, Articy Draft, Adventure Creator and [b]Dialogue System [/b]and Unreal Engine.

 intro:
   heading: Educator
   text: >+